zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/managing-one-to-many-relationships.md

 Entity Framework Core offers several approaches to the creation and modification of one-to-many relationships.

 ## Creating relationships
-This first section explores many ways in which relationships can be created between an existing principal entity and newly created dependents.
+This first section explores many ways in which relationships can be created between an existing principal entity and newly created dependants.

-### Add the dependent to the principal's collection property
+### Add the dependant to the principal's collection property
 In this example, an existing author is referenced using the `DbSet.Find` method.
 A newly created book is then added to the author's Books collection navigation property.
 ```csharp
 using(var db = new TestContext())